Weather StoryAlmanac, microseasons, and the day's weather story.

 When does it freeze in Federal Heights?

-Federal Heights's last spring frost typically falls around mid-April, and the first fall frost arrives around mid-November.
+Federal Heights's last spring frost lands near mid-April, and in Federal Heights the first fall frost follows around mid-November.

 What is the rainy season in Federal Heights?